History of bisexuality: 19th century

+British physician Havelock Ellis and writer John Addington Symonds wrote one of the first Western textbooks about queerness called Sexual Inversions.
+First published in 1897, they would go on to re-publish several editions.
+The 1927 version of the book included positive representations of bisexual people.

 Kinsey reports

 In 1948, American biologist Alfred C. Kinsey, who was himself bisexual, published two books on human sexual behaviors, Sexual Behavior in the Human Male and Sexual Behavior in the Human Female, which are widely known as the "Kinsey reports".
 Kinsey and his team conducted 1,600 interviews with people about their sexual histories.

 Kinsey rejected the notion of a clear-cut line between different sexualities.
 Instead of assigning people to different categories of sexualities, Kinsey and his colleagues developed a seven-level Kinsey scale.
 The scale considered people between K=1 and K=5 as "ambisexual" or "bisexual".
 According to the Kinsey Institute, the books Kinsey published sold nearly a million copies around the world and were influential in revolutionizing the public perception of sexuality.

 Their research found that 11.6% of white males in United States (ages 20–35) had about equal heterosexual and homosexual experience/response throughout their adult lives, and that 7% of single females (ages 20–35) and 4% of previously married females (ages 20–35) had about equal heterosexual and homosexual experience/response for this period of their lives.
 As a result of this research, the earlier meanings of the word "bisexual" were largely displaced by the meaning of being attracted to both sexes.
 However, Kinsey himself disliked the use of the term bisexual to describe individuals who engage in sexual activity with both sexes, preferring to use "bisexual" in its original, biological sense as hermaphroditic, and saying, "Until it is demonstrated [that] taste in a sexual relation is dependent upon the individual containing within his [sic] anatomy both male and female structures, or male and female physiological capacities, it is unfortunate to call such individuals bisexual".